U.S. Ambulance Corps: History

 Early in the Civil War, no organized system of battlefield evacuation existed.
 Each regiment was responsible for transporting the wounded back to a local field hospital, creating a muddled system where wounded men could suffer on the battlefield for over a week.
 There was also no overall plan or doctrine for the evacuation of casualties to a general hospital.
 Ambulance drivers were generally either soldiers taken from other duties or civilian wagon drivers pulled from the streets of Washington DC.
-Tasking soldiers to this role reduced the fighting strength of their unit, and often they would not return to their unit until after the fighting had subsided..
+Tasking soldiers to this role reduced the fighting strength of their unit, and often they would not return to their unit until after the fighting had subsided.
 Civilian drivers in particular were reportedly insubordinate, drunk or appropriated space inside the ambulances for non-medical use.

-As to the vehicles themselves, the Army had been forced to round up commercial wagons to serve as ambulances.
-At the First Battle of Bull Run, most soldiers were forced to fend for themselves as many ambulances fled without taking any casualties.
-It wasn't for several days before a wagon train was organized to take casualties off the battlefield.
+With respect to the individual vehicles, the Army initially needed to round up commercial wagons to serve as ambulances.
+Consequently, many ambulances fled without retrieving any casualties during the First Battle of Bull Run, leaving many wounded soldiers to fend for themselves.
+It subsequently took several days for the Union Army to organize a wagon train with staff to identify and remove the casualties.

 Various proposals for the creation of a formal ambulance corps were made in the first years of the Civil War.
-Charles Stuart Tripler, medical director of the Army of the Potomac, requested that an ambulance corps be created in fall 1861 but his recommendation was not acted on, leaving the situation unchanged through the early part of 1862.
-In Missouri, surgeon John H. Brinton reported that the lack of adequate evacuation capability had caused abandonment of the wounded, with many subsequently captured.
+Charles Stuart Tripler, medical director of the Army of the Potomac, requested that an ambulance corps be created in the fall of 1861 but his recommendation was not acted on, leaving the situation unchanged through the early part of 1862.
+In Missouri, surgeon John H. Brinton reported that the lack of adequate evacuation capability had caused the abandonment of the wounded, with many subsequently captured.
 He was able to organize regimental ambulance trains each under the command of a non-commissioned officer.
 The United States Sanitary Commission lobbied heavily for the creation of an ambulance regiment and backed the appointment of William A. Hammond as Surgeon General.
 Hammond was in favor of an ambulance corps, but this was opposed by General-in-chief Henry Halleck, who worried it would lead to a larger train that would slow down the army.